miloszkowal/miloszkowal.com/content/codex-vitae.md

 - _One Hundred Years of Solitude_ - Gabriel Garcia Marquez
 - _The Unbearable Lightness of Being_ - Milan Kundera
-- _The War of Art_ - Steven Pressfield
 - _Brave New World_ - Aldous Huxley
-- _12 Rules for Life_ - Jordan B. Peterson

 #### Quotations